Can in e-collar after surgery at Animal Hospital of Roxbury.

 How often should my cat have follow-up appointments after surgery?

-What are the signs that my cat is healing properly after surgery?
+What are signs that my cat is healing properly after surgery?

 How can I help my cat cope with anxiety or stress after surgery?